alfredbaudisch/alfredbaudisch.com/content/posts/2021-04-16-day-36-procedural-ornamented-wall.md

 type: "post"
 ---

 The maps applied in a mesh can be seen below.
-Unfortunately there’s some broken edges (aliased, lots of small triangles), and I discovered I have to tweak the height, blur, curves and tesselation to avoid those artifacts from materials created in Substance Designer.
+Unfortunately there's some broken edges (aliased, lots of small triangles), and I discovered I have to tweak the height, blur, curves and tesselation to avoid those artifacts from materials created in Substance Designer.

 [![](/media/wp-content/2021/04/0036-rendered-1024x576.png)](/media/wp-content/2021/04/0036-rendered.png)